wilsonify/wilsonify.github.io/content/recipes/CALIFORNIA CITRUS AND ALMOND SALAD43.md

 # instructions
 0 chop cilantro
 1 Make the dressing: Throw everything together in a tiny-ass cup and mix it up with a fork.
-Stick that shit in the fridge until it’s go-time.
+Stick that    in the fridge until it’s go-time.
 2 Make the salad: Put the kale in a large bowl and sprinkle it with the salt.
-Now get in there with your hands and kinda massage that shit around for about a minute.
-The salt will help break down the kale a little so the fibrous motherfucker isn’t so tough to chew.
+Now get in there with your hands and kinda massage that    around for about a minute.
+The salt will help break down the kale a little so the fibrous mother er isn’t so tough to chew.
 3 Add the romaine, green onions, and cilantro.
-Drizzle in the dressing and toss until everything looks all coated and shiny as shit.
+Drizzle in the dressing and toss until everything looks all coated and shiny as   .
 Fold in the orange slices and almonds and then taste.
-Add more vinegar, cilantro, almonds, whateverthefuck you think it needs, then serve right away.
+Add more vinegar, cilantro, almonds, whateverthe  you think it needs, then serve right away.

 # modifications